bentrevor/sicp/README.markdown

 The first few chapters are mostly exercises, the last few are mostly notes.

-If I ever write anything in Scheme, this repo will come in handy.
+`m-eval.scm` chokes on the format `(define (func args) ...)`, but everything else seems to be working.